llpeterson/congestion/tcpcc.rst

 ``CongestionWindow``, which is used by the source to limit how much data it is allowed to have in transit at a given time.
 The congestion window is congestion control’s counterpart to flow control’s advertised window.
-TCP is modified such that the maximum number of bytes of unacknow- ledged data allowed is now the minimum of the congestion window and the advertised window.
+TCP is modified such that the maximum number of bytes of unacknowledged data allowed is now the minimum of the congestion window and the advertised window.
 Thus, using the variables defined in the previous chapter, TCP’s effective window is revised as follows: